NsiriNour/Sentiment-_Analyzer/README.md

-# Sentiment Analyzer Project 🧠
+# Review Sentiment Analyzer Project 🧠

 ## About This Project